mohrez86/alpharepair_d4j/README.md

 # Running AlphaRepair on Defects4J

-## Download AlphaRepair's Replication Package
+## Downloading AlphaRepair's Replication Package

 [AlphaRepair's replication package](https://zenodo.org/records/6819444)
 is on Zenodo.
 I have already downloaded Version 2 and